jaytimm/textpress/README.md

 # textpress

-A lightweight, versatile NLP companion in R. Provides basic features for (1) text processing, (2) corpus search, and (3) web scraping, as well as functionality for (4) building text embeddings via OpenAI.
+A lightweight, versatile NLP companion in R. Provides basic features for (1) text processing, (2) corpus search, and (3) web scraping.
+Additionally, the package provides (4) utility functions for building basic Retrieval-Augmented Generation (RAG) systems, as well as functionality for (5) building text embeddings via OpenAI.
 Ideal for users who need a basic, unobtrusive NLP tool in R.

 ## Installation